-Abstracts are widely read and, therefore, must appeal to the needs of a diverse audience while maintaining the integrity of the manuscript.
+Since abstracts are widely read, they must appeal to the needs of a diverse audience while maintaining the integrity of the manuscript.
 In many ways, the abstract is the dispassionate (or objective) summary of the dissertation designed to inform any reader about the content and context of the research.
 Well-written abstracts provide a concise synopsis of the essential content and direction of the research, and any reader should be able to grasp the relevance of the material.
-Abstracts summarize and typically do not include any reference to tables, quotes, or data not included in the dissertation.
+Abstracts summarize and relate findings; however, they typically do not include any reference to tables, quotes, or data not included in the dissertation.
 Abstracts are also used by libraries and databases to help catalog published material.
-Abstracts should be appreciated in their entirety, and as a result, there’s nothing abstract about the abstract.

 Writing the Condensed Abstract (One Paragraph)

-The dissertation abstract should be 150-350 words* and describe in non-evaluative language the focus and theoretical context of the research and its implications.
-Typically, dissertation abstracts have four segments: the statement of the problem, the method, the results or findings, and the conclusion or implications.
+The dissertation abstract should be 150-350 word* paragraph and written in non-evaluative, objective style relating the focus and theoretical context of the research and its implications.
+Typically, dissertation abstracts have four segments: a lead into the topic and statement of the problem, the research method, the results or findings, and the conclusion or implications.
 Here’s a handy guide in writing abstracts:

 - Introduction: compose a sentence (or two) defining the topic and identifying the value of the research.

 - Context of Study: describe/discuss necessary information leading up to the study.

 - Statement of the Problem: explicitly state the focus & context of your research.